Skip to main content

 Compare Software

-How to Choose CI/CD Tools
+How To Choose CI/CD Tools

-• How it would work within your organization - Consider the CI/CD tool selection alongside your workflows and delivery method.
-Check what's working well and what's causing issues.
-Remember, every business is different.
-So please don't assume that because a tool is popular, it'll work in your organization.
+• How it would work within your organization - Consider the software selection alongside your workflows and delivery methodology.
+Evaluate what's working well, and the areas that are causing issues that need to be addressed.
+Remember every business is different — don’t assume that because a tool is popular that it'll work in your organization.

 Best maturity feedback